ajnafa/Latent-Bayesian-MSM/README.md

 > Schrodt 2014; Western and Jackman 1994).
 Extending the approach to
 > causal inference for cross-sectional time series and panel data under
 > selection on observables introduced by Blackwell and Glynn (2018), we
-> develop a two-step Bayesian approach to the estimation of marginal
+> develop a two-step pseudo-Bayesian method for estimating marginal
 > structural models.
 We demonstrate our proposed procedure in the
-> context of parametric survival analysis and linear mixed effects
-> models via a simulation study and two empirical examples.
-Finally, we
+> context linear mixed effects models via a simulation study and two
-> provide flexible open-source software implementing the proposed
+> empirical examples.
+Finally, we provide flexible open-source software
-> method.
+> implementing the proposed method.

 ## Licenses